bob-fornal/work-notes/Cloud/AWS/CSAA/ELB-ASG--High-Availability-and-Scalability.md

 ### Scheduled Actions

 * Anticipate a scaling based on known usage patterns.
-* Example: Increase the minimum capacity to 10 at 5pm on Fridays.
+* Example: Increase the minimum capacity to 10 at 5 pm on Fridays.

 ## ASG - Predictive Scaling